tzsk/payu/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This is a Package for `PayU India` payment gateway integration with `Laravel 5`.
+This is a Package for `PayU India` payment gateway integration with `Laravel 5.2 or Higher`.
 Now payment gateway made simple.

+Older Version Support (5.1.\*) is Coming Soon for those who are still using PHP 5.4.\*
 ## Install

 Via Composer